JoyBrar2001/Aora-react-native/README.md

 ![Home Page](screenshots/Upload.png)

 👉 **Profile Screen with Detailed Insights**: View account details and activity, including uploaded videos and follower count, for a personalized experience.

+👉 **Edit Profile Screen**: Users can upload a new profile picture and update their profile details.

 ![Home Page](screenshots/Profile%20and%20Settings.png)